fellis-cp/fellis-cp/README.md

 📄 Know about my experiences

 - studying ✍🏻 as an Informatics Engineering student at UIN Sunan Kalijaga
-- Bangkit Academy by Google, Tokopedia, Gojek, & Traveloka Mobile Development 2023 H2
+- Bangkit Academy Mobile Development 2023 H2

 <br />